Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

-# <span style="color:#0080FF">Creating an End-to-End IoT infrastructure in a Private Network</span>
+# <span style="color:#0080FF">Creating an End-to-End Azure IoT infrastructure in a Private Network</span>
 The default configuration of Azure services allows public IP access to those services.
 For example an on-premises device with Internet access can connect to an Azure IoT Hub using a URL that resolves to a public IP address.
-For some scenarios or corporations this might be inappropriate, so we need to turn off public IP access to the relevant Azure services and configure all the services and communications to be on a private network.
-Though the process for how to do this is documented on a service-by-service basis for the various Azure services, how to connect them together is not entirely obvious.
+While these Azure services can be locked down against unauthorized access and the communications between them encrypted, some organizations require an additional level of network security.
+Specifically, they require preventing public IP access to any services, and mandate that all the services and communications to be on a private network.
+Though the process for how to do this is documented on a service-by-service basis for the various Azure services, the process for how to connect them all together is not entirely obvious.

- The goal of this document is provide a sample of securing all the services and connections in a simple IoT scenario.
+ The goal of this document is to provide a sample of securing all the services and connections in a simple IoT scenario.

  Note: *This document does not include mouse-click-by-mouse-click instructions on how to deploy the various services.
-Rather it assumes a basic knowledge of Azure, and includes only what components need to be configured, and examples of the configuration.*
+Rather it assumes a working knowledge of Azure, and includes only what components need to be configured, and examples of the configuration.*

 ```
 TO DO:
-- Check: hide Azure subscription name and ID, and change/obfuscate all public IP addresses in the images included below
 - Explain the reason we use IoT Routing to an Event Hub.
 Need John input
 - Explain Managed Identities use?
 Need John input
 - Rewrite the DNS section.
 Need David input
+- Resolve whether the Barracuda firewall config is merged into master
-- Edit text between images to improve flow
+- Final editing to improve flow
 ```

  ## <span style="color:#0080FF">Contributors</span>